Intrinsic Resolution of Organic Scintillators: Advanced measurements with the BC-408 plastic scintillator

 First, we fitted the pure statistical dataset ($Q^{-}$ in our notations).
 We fixed LY at the value of 2300 p.e./MeV and left $v_1$ free.
 It should be noted that, because of the correlation of these parameters, a precise description of the statistical part can be achieved using either of the two parameters involved.
 We chose LY value as reported in the paper.
 The non-linearity function $f_\text{NL}(E)$ is not provided in the paper, so we used the results from another set of measurements from~\cite{{Swiderski:intrinsic:2012}} The best fit returns $v_1=0.162\pm0.012$, as shown in Fig.~\ref{Figure:Fit:Vo:StatData}.

-At the next stage of the analysis, we observe that the residual energy resolution values for protons, once the statistical component has been subtracted, are at the level of $10^{-4}$.
+At the next stage of the analysis, we observe that the residual energy resolution values for protons, once the statistical component has been subtracted, are at the level of $1\times10^{-4}$.
 As the design of the setup is very similar to previous cases, we can expect a similar contribution from the non-uniformity of the response on a single PMT.
-The contribution from the signal summed from four PMTs will correspondingly be reduced by a factor of 4, providing a contribution at the level of $v(p)\simeq 10^{-4}$.
-Therefore, we can conclude that the contribution of intrinsic resolution for protons is $\simeq0$.
+As shown above, the contribution from the signal summed from four PMTs will correspondingly be reduced by a factor of 4, providing a contribution at the level of $v(p)\simeq 10^{-4}$.
+Therefore, we can conclude that the contribution of intrinsic resolution for protons is $\simeq0$ and neglect it in the analysis.

 The fit of the proton energy resolution data is presented in Fig.~\ref{Figure:Fit:Vo:protonsData}.
-The best-fit value for $v(p)=(1.00\pm 0.25)\times 10^{-4}$.
+The best-fit value for $v(p)=(1.00\pm 0.25)\times 10^{-4}$, which agrees with the expected 1/4 of the single PMT case.

 The data on the energy resolution for electrons can now be processed using the statistical contribution parameterisation and the $v(p)$ value from the protons data analysis.
 We also took into account the reported beam smearing: 1.8\% FWHH at 1 MeV.
 The results are presented in Fig.~\ref{Figure:Fit:Vo:elData}.
 The uncertainty of the statistical term subtraction (described by the $v_1$ parameter in this case) propagates to 10\% uncertainty of the final result on $v_1^\text{int}=(3.99\pm0.42)\times 10^{-4}$.
 The value of $\Delta E=7.7$~keV corresponds to 1.8\% FWHH at 1 MeV, and we assume it is constant across the energy range of interest.